Andrew Benintendi Player Props: White Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.12 team ERA ranks 13th across all MLB pitching staffs.
+- The Cubs' 4.11 team ERA ranks 13th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 106 home runs (1.1 per game), the fourth-fewest in the league.
+- The Cubs give up the fourth-fewest home runs in baseball (106 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.